MONDAY: Scalable Video-to-Dataset Generation for Cross-Platform Mobile Agents

 Mobile Navigation Agent Evaluation

-Step accuracies of the original pre-trained models (SeeClick, Llama-3.2) vs. the corresponding MONDAY-induced variants (SeeClick-MONDAY, Llama3.2-MONDAY).
-Models finetuned from MONDAY-induced variants consistently outperform the baselines and generalize well to an unseen mobile platform (Windows Mobile).
+Step accuracies of the original pre-trained models (SeeClick, Llama-3.2) vs. the corresponding MONDAY-induced variants (SeeClick-MONDAY, Llama-3.2-MONDAY).
+Models finetuned from MONDAY-induced variants mostly outperform the baselines and generalize well to an unseen mobile platform (Windows Mobile).

 Download and Usage

-You can download the dataset from Hugging Face:
+You can download our dataset from Hugging Face:

 from datasets import load_dataset